Compress PDF

 Your documents are processed securely.
 For best performance, keep total size under 100 MB.

-How to compress a PDF online
+How to Compress a PDF

 1. Upload your PDF (Pro: upload multiple PDFs).